AndresMontenegroArguello/CentricityGISCodingChallenge/README.md

  - Special characters forbidden in XML such as ampersand (&) may also be present in the ticket, you need to properly handle this case (Preserving the ampersand in the results).
  - The correct date format uses dashes as separator (2021-10-11T08:05:22), so any different format (e.g. /) will have to be converted before processing.
  - The centroid field will need to be calculated using the X, Y coordinates.
+ - Send your solution compressed in a ZIP file to andres@centricitygis.com.

 ## XML Tickets